RodolfoFerro/DisAtBot/README.md

 - The [img](https://github.com/RodolfoFerro/dabot/tree/master/imgs) folder contains all images of this repo.
 - The [maps](https://github.com/RodolfoFerro/dabot/tree/master/maps) folder contains any map/geo-spacial document, such as geoJSON, etc.
 - The [scripts](https://github.com/RodolfoFerro/dabot/tree/master/scripts) folder contains all the scripts developed so far.
-Inside, a folder for each messaging platform can be found.
 - The [`requirements.txt`](https://github.com/RodolfoFerro/dabot/blob/master/requirements.txt) file contains a listing of the required packages with their respective versions for an easy `pip` installation. *Recommended.*

 ## Implementations so far 💻

+- [`DisAtBot.py`](https://github.com/RodolfoFerro/DisAtBot/blob/master/scripts/DisAtBot.py), the script that contains the bot for Telegram.
+- [`lang_dict.py`](https://github.com/RodolfoFerro/DisAtBot/blob/master/scripts/lang_dict.py), the script with all the conversational dictionaries for two languages: English (EN) and Spanish (ES).

 ------